swonh/SDMP/README.md

 # SDMP
-SDMP is a Sequential Decision Making Package
+SDMP is a optimization software package for approximate dynamic programming for solving sequential decision making problems.